Campus Programs, Offerings and Requirements

 • Student participation in a team sport must yield enough players in order to compete at an interscholastic level.

-• The number in parentheses next to the sports below represents the maximum number of players per team.
-A tryout selection process according to ability will be used when necessary, if cut from a team, an alternate plan will be arranged by the Coaches and Athletic Director.
+• A tryout selection process according to ability will be used when necessary, if cut from a team, an alternate plan will be arranged by the Coaches and Athletic Director.
 No student will be cut from their first choice more than one time throughout the academic year (please note 6th graders not eligible for A teams).

 Eighth Grader Varsity Tryout/ Participation Policy: